Khloe Kardashian’s Boyfriend Tristan Thompson: Why Thompson Is ‘The One’

-Khloe Kardashian’s boyfriend, Tristan Thompson’s net worth is pretty impressive, but when you’re a Kardashian, your boyfriend’s net worth isn’t all that important.
+Khloe Kardashian’s boyfriend Tristan Thompson’s net worth is pretty impressive, but when you’re a Kardashian, your boyfriend’s net worth isn’t all that important.
 Khloe loves Tristan because he’s special, he’s “positive and healthy,” and because, at the heart of Kardashian’s feelings for Thompson, she knows he’s “The One.”

 The Mirror writes that Khloe and Tristan have been dating for over a year now, and Kardashian is sure enough of her love for Thompson to say out loud that he’s is the perfect boyfriend she’s been waiting for.